Shammah/Haunter/README.md

-haunter
+Haunter
 =======

-Genetic algorithm library for the .NET framework
+Genetic algorithm library for the .NET framework written in Boo.